netlify/netlify-identity-widget/README.md

 For a lower level library to the underlying [GoTrue](https://github.com/netlify/gotrue) API, see [gotrue-js](https://github.com/netlify/gotrue-js).

+For usage example with React and React Router, please see our `/example` folder and [read the README](https://github.com/netlify/netlify-identity-widget/tree/master/example).

 ## What is Netlify Identity

 Netlify’s Identity service is a plug-and-play microservice for handling site